This article has links to products and services we love, which we may make commission from.

 With its clock tower lit up in festive shades, the Balmoral is hard to miss.

-Inside this luxury hotel, your senses are positively assaulted by everything that Christmas in Scotland can offer.
+Inside this luxury hotel, your senses are positively assaulted by everything Christmas in Scotland offers.

-You will be spoiled for choice choosing what delicacies you can eat, and paired wines set the whole meal off.
+You will be spoiled for choice when it comes to delicacies, and paired wines set the whole meal off.

 Why not team up an afternoon tea or festive lunch with an overnight stay?

-Relax in a suite with Edinburgh Castle views, spend time at the spa and work your way through the whisky in the SCOTCH Whisky Bar.
+Relax in a suite with Edinburgh Castle views, spend time at the spa, and work through the whiskey in the SCOTCH Whisky Bar.

-The Balmoral also features in our most romantic hotels in Edinburgh guide.
+The Balmoral is also featured in our most romantic hotels in Edinburgh Guide.

 We stayed in room 314.
 Check out our Balmoral review.